 Internship Site Visits

-Faculty managing internships must conduct a Learning Site Risk Assessment, or ensure a Learning Site Risk assessment has been previously conducted and an Experiential Learning Agreement is in place between the university and the site (Appendix A & B).
+Faculty managing internships must ensure a Learning Site Risk assessment (Appendix C) has been previously conducted and an Experiential Learning Agreement (Appendix B) is in place between the university and the site.
 Learning Site Assessments should be conducted prior to initial student placement and at least annually thereafter, as long as students continue to be placed at that site.
 Governmental or education sites can be assessed less frequently.
 A site visit may be bypassed if the sponsoring unit (school/college or department) can demonstrate and document sufficient knowledge of the learning site.

 Placement and Orientation